 compliance for the remainder of the day, if not week, or month!

 A cupboard in the corner always seemed to have an orange box, the size of a small washing-powder box, bearing the name “Tapwata”.
 This was paper glue, not unlike early Polycell.

-At the same time as building the new school, a house was bought for the Headteacher at a cost of £380.
+The Schoolmaster’s house was bought for the Headteacher at a cost of £380 in November 1911.

 When the day arrived for the National School to close and the new school to open, the children were walked three-abreast from the National School to the new school carrying their text books tied up

 Mr Draper, who had been Head at the National School, was the first Headteacher, and he was succeeded by Miss Wilson, Miss Brown and Mr Sparks over the next forty years.

 Until December 1939, the village school (as the National School before it) catered for children from

 their first day at school, until they had reached the school leaving age.
 However, from January 1940, those children aged over 11 attended the secondary school at Winterton.

 Throughout the 1950s the teaching staff was Miss Brown, Miss Malone and Miss Coggan.
 A fairly regular supply teacher was Miss Bee.
 The School secretary was Mrs Lee, the cook Kath Burkill,